 How a Living Trust Attorney can Help People in Court

 Generally, an attorney plays a vital role in preparation of a living trust.
 He participates in the process of writing a living trust together with the grantor where the grantor expresses his or her wishes on how the assets should be distributed among the potential beneficiaries.
 In most cases, the attorney might act as a trustee or executor of a living trust.
 However, an attorney can serve as a trustee in a situation where the grantor has full trust on the attorney as a custodian of his or her assets.
 Likewise, the grantor may seek the services of an attorney in the process of creating a living trust but identify a trustee from his or her most trusted family member, associates or friends.

 The main purpose of involving an attorney in the process of establishing a living trust is to avoid probate process.
-A living trust attorney understands the duties and the mandate of a trustee or executor thus in the event of a court proceeding relating to distribution of assets he or she can help in ensuring proper and fair distribution of grantor’s assets.
+A living trust attorney understands the duties that are managed by the processing way of kcb maid service and the mandate of a trustee or executor thus in the event of a court proceeding relating to distribution of assets he or she can help in ensuring proper and fair distribution of grantor’s assets.
 This is because, an attorney is expected to ensure proper procedures are followed as stipulated in the written living trust.
 An attorney can also help in a court proceeding by making presentations aimed at proving that all assets of the grantor were included when creating a living trust.
 This is imperative because it will help in reducing or eliminating any possibility of disputes emanating from potential beneficiaries and family members.

 In addition, an attorney can help a person in a court proceeding by making presentations intended at justifying that the methodology of asset distribution as stipulated in the living trust reflect the will and wishes of the grantor at the time of creating the living trust.
 This helps in making sure that there is fairness in the distribution of grantor’s assets to specified beneficiaries and eliminate any possibility of disputes among the beneficiaries.